 In the tomb we encounter how Jesus remained faithful to the cadence of being fully human while also being fully divine.
 When we sit vigil with the significance of Holy Saturday we would discover that the newness of created life we experience in the Spring could teach us something about Christ and the Cross.

 Picture yourself in the garden where the tomb was located ... now look to the heavens.

 When humanity today looks to the heavens, we know that life emerged from a singular moment of great cosmic exuberance wherein the subsequent primordial furnace crafted the elements hydrogen, helium, and lithium.
 Later, this material formed stars, which gave birth to the elements that would eventually constitute Earth, including the materials that comprise every aspect of our bodies.
 We have discovered that we are stardust, along with everything around us.
 And so was Jesus.
 He embraced this in the tomb where is body lay, experiencing the cadence of diminishment and disintegration that all compilations of stardust experience.
 We are not alone and Jesus loved so deeply that he took this on -- and transformed death into life.
 He did not shy away from the messiness of a material life.
 I don't think it was a coincidence that gardens are used in Scripture as spaces for divine revelation.
 In Amos (9:14), Ecclesiastes (2:5), Genesis (2), Isaiah (51, 58, 61, 65), Jeremiah, as well as the famous Garden of Gethsemane.

-Garden of Gethsemane - Olive Trees
+Check Out Images of Garden of Gethsemane - Olive Trees

 Re-center your imagination and breath deeply.
 You are at the mouth of the tomb just after the stone was rolled into place and darkness engulfed the space.
 Look deeply into the rocks and ground that was carved away to make this space.
 What do you see?